Lower Silesian Voivodeship Sejmik

 The Lower Silesian Voivodeship Sejmik (Sejmik Województwa Dolnośląskiego) is the regional legislature of the Voivodeship of Lower Silesia in Poland.
 It is a unicameral legislature consisting of thirty-six councillors chosen during local elections with a five-year term.
-The current chairperson of the assembly is Andrzej Jaroch.
+The current chairperson of the assembly is Jerzy Pokój.

 The assembly elects the executive board that acts as the collective executive for the regional government, headed by the province's marshal.
-The current Executive Board of Lower Silesia is a coalition government between Law and Justice and the Independents.
-The current marshal is Cezary Przybylski.
+The current Executive Board of Lower Silesia is a coalition government between Civic Coalition, Third Way and the Independents.
+The current marshal is Paweł Gancarz.

 The assembly convenes within the Voivodeship Office building in central Wrocław.

 Districts

 Members of the Assembly are elected from five districts, serving five-year terms.
 Districts does not have the constituencies' formal names.
 Instead, each constituency has a number and territorial description.